shanuu23/shanuu23/README.md

 ## Hi there 👋

-I'm an aspiring **Data Scientist / Machine Learning Engineer** with a strong foundation in mathematics, programming, and a deep curiosity for how machines learn and make decisions.
+I'm an aspiring **Data Scientist** with a strong foundation in mathematics, programming, and a deep curiosity for Machine and Deep Learning.

 #### What I Know
 - **Languages & Tools**: Python, SQL, PyTorch